Phoenix

 Physical abuse may be slapping, hitting, or improperly using restraints.
 Neglect and emotional abuse are harder to define, as each situation is unique.
 Generally, we define neglect as the failure of any caregiver, whether hired or family, to provide basic necessities to an elder.
 These needs are related to shelter, food, medical care, and hygiene.

-Our elderly are especially vulnerable because they may be unable to vocalize when something is wrong.
+Our elderly loved ones are especially vulnerable because they may be unable to vocalize when something is wrong.

 - Medication errors.
 Overdosing or prescribing the wrong kinds of medications can greatly decrease one’s quality of life.